asejal/Modifying-CFS-Scheduler/README.md

 # Modifying-CFS-Scheduler
 Modified CFS Scheduler by adding a soft real-time requirement for a process.
 Higher priority is given to processes with a soft real-time requirement.
-This modification is done by introducing a new parameter corresponding to the soft real-time requirement, implementing a system call which sets thi parameter's value and modifying the selection process for the RB tree in a Linux system using OPerating Systems concepts.
+This modification is done by introducing a new parameter corresponding to the soft real-time requirement, implementing a system call which sets thi parameter's value and modifying the selection process for the RB tree in a Linux system using Operating Systems concepts.
 This is tested through C code.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Description of Code